moishlando/pratchett_quotarator/README.md

 Pratchett Quotarator

 Contains over 500 pratchett quotes I've highlighted while reading through nearly the entire discworld series.

 Displays a random quote on the SSD1306 display; refreshes every several hours.

 Can be manually refreshed by pushing the rotary.

 Quotes that do not fit on the screen can be scrolled through by turning the rotary.

+Running off a rpi pico (h), written in micropython.